The Marriage Licenses ground-truth is compiled from the Marriage Licenses Books conserved at the Archives of the Cathedral of Barcelona.

 The following ground truth datasets may only be used for non-commercial and research purposes.
 For other purposes, please contact us first.
 Additionally, if you use this ground truth in your scientific work or publications , please cite this work as follows:

 - V. Romero, A. Fornés, N. Serrano, J.A.
 Sánchez, A.H.
 Toselli, V. Frinken, E. Vidal, J. Lladós.
 “The ESPOSALLES Database: An Ancient Marriage License Corpus for Off-line Handwriting Recognition”, Pattern Recognition, Volume 46, Issue 6, Pages 1658–1669, 2013.
 (DOI:http://dx.doi.org/10.1016/j.patcog.2012.11.024).

 |Old Marriage Records||123 Mb||A subset of the database, including the whole page, the segmented lines, the single-line registers, the transcriptions, and the partitions.|

 |Indices||50 Mb||A subset of the database, including the whole page, the segmented lines, the transcription, and the partitions.|

 |Segmented Lines||55 Mb||A subset of the database that includes the coordinates of the segmented blocks and text lines.|

-If you have any questions or suggestions, or if you want to download the complete database, please contact Alicia Fornes.
+If you have any questions or suggestions, please contact Alicia Fornes.